bigsql/hive_fdw/README.md

 ## Use with Sample TABLE ##

 The sample TABLE `sample_07` ships as part of the HDP Sandbox VM.
-If you are using CDH, we assume you have created a similar table.
+If you are using CDH, we assume you have created a similar TABLE.
 Below, we show you how to access it from psql as superuser:

 ```sql